 Subjects’ bilateral neuromechanical signals were distinguishable based on locomotor activity and mostly consistent between legs and trials throughout the experimental session.
 Representative data depicting all sensors except SOL, RF, and BF (similar to MG, VL, and ST, respectively) are shown in Figure 4 (EMG), Figure 5 (goniometer), and Figure 6 (IMU) for one representative circuit.
 Qualitatively, unique patterns of activation in the feature space (Figure 7) of certain channels aligned closely with different activities and their associated transitions (only mean value features shown for overlapping 300 ms windows).

-Offline classifier comparison
+Offline classifier evaluation

 There was a significant interaction effect between modality and laterality (p = 5.53 x 10-7).
-Simple main effects analysis showed that overall error rates for classifiers using bilateral sensors were significantly reduced (p < 0.01) compared to their unilateral counterparts for all modality groups and machine learning algorithms (Figure 8, Table 2).
+Simple main effects analysis showed that overall error rates for classifiers using bilateral sensors were significantly reduced compared to their unilateral counterparts for almost all modality groups and machine learning algorithms (Figure 8, Table 2).
 There was a significant effect of classifier (p = 2.22 x 10-16) for the combined sensor sets without interaction between classifier and laterality (p = 0.32).
-Steady-state and transitional error rates were also significantly reduced (p < 0.01) when using bilateral sensors for all modality groups and machine learning algorithms except ANN for the fused sensor set (ALL) (Table 2).
-There was no significant difference between unilateral (ipsilateral versus contralateral) single modality sensor sets for overall, steady-state, or transitional error rates (p > 0.05); however, contralateral sensors had significantly higher (p < 0.01) overall and transitional error rates with LDA and overall and transitional error rates with ANN for the fused sensor set (Table 2).
-For unilateral sensor sets, the error rate of IMU was significantly lower than EMG or GONIO and decreased with sensor fusion; the lowest average overall error rate (1.43 ± 0.24%) was achieved by the LDA classifier using all bilateral sensors.
-The random effect of subject was significant (p < 0.001) and the overall error rate using all bilateral sensors with LDA ranged from 0.52-2.78%.
-Interestingly, no significant difference was found between either GONIO(B) or IMU(B) and ALL(I) sensor sets (p > 0.05).
-For ALL(I), there was no significant difference between classifiers; however for combined sensor sets, the error rates of than 3.025 but not different from SVM (p = 0.11)LDA and SVM were similar but ANN was significantly higher (p < 0.001).
+Steady-state and transitional error rates were also significantly reduced when using bilateral sensors for all modality groups and machine learning algorithms with the exception of steady-state errors with SVM and ANN for the fused sensor set (ALL) (Table 2).
+There was generally no significant difference between unilateral (ipsilateral versus contralateral) single modality sensor sets for overall, steady-state, or transitional error rates; however, contralateral sensors had significantly higher transitional error rates with LDA and overall and transitional error rates with ANN for the fused sensor set (Table 2).
+For unilateral sensor sets, the error rate of IMU was lower than EMG or GONIO and decreased with sensor fusion; the lowest average overall error rate (1.43 ± 0.24%) was achieved by the LDA classifier using all bilateral sensors.
+The random effect of subject was significant (p < 10-10) and the overall error rate using all bilateral sensors with LDA ranged from 0.52-2.78%.
+Interestingly, there was no significant difference between overall error rates for either GONIO(B) and ALL(I) (p = 0.08) or IMU(B) and ALL(I) sensor sets (p = 0.26).
+For ALL(I), there was no significant difference between classifiers; however for ALL(B), the overall error rate of LDA was significantly lower than ANN (p = 3.02 x 10-5) but not different from SVM (p = 0.11).

 Contralateral sensor selection